 If you don't have much cloud admin experience, discuss any prior system, server, Linux or other data center-related roles.
 Then, make those prior experiences relevant to the cloud admin role.
 For example, server administrator experience can provide a strong foundation in virtualization, system management and troubleshooting -- all of which are required of cloud experts.

+Employers denote the specific platforms and tools candidates should know, so it pays to check the requirements and be able to at least show equivalency in the major tool sets.
 Emphasize your experience with a few key tools.
 To impress the interviewer, give real-world examples of ways you've used these tools to creatively solve problems or improve user experiences.

 3. What tools would you recommend for a DevOps environment?